atk4/core/docs/factory.rst

 .. php:meth:: factory($object, $defaults = [])

-    Determine class name, call constructor.
+    Creates and returns new object.
+    If object is passed as $object parameter, then same object is returned.

 .. php:meth:: normalizeClassName($name, $prefix = null)

     First normalize class name, then add specified prefix to class name if it's passed and not already added.
-    Class name can have namespaces and they are treated prefectly.
+    Class name can contain namespace.

     If object is passed as $name parameter, then same object is returned.